LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 ````
 ## Advanced sensor tuning: change I2C address
 I2C address is used to communicate with the sensor.
 Many sensors have I2C address hardcoded, but this sensor supports three different I2C addresses.
 By defult this TSL2561 sensor uses I2C address 0x39.
-You can change the address by connecting sensor pin named Addr to +3v or to ground.
+You can change the address by connecting the sensor pin named Addr to +3v or to ground.

 1. How to set I2C address to 0x39
-   1. Leave sensor pin addr open
+   1. Leave the sensor pin addr open
-   2. Create new sensor object without any parameter
+   2. Create a new sensor object without any parameters
 ````C#
         private TSL2561 TSL2561Sensor = new TSL2561();
 ````
 2. How to set I2C address to 0x29
-   1. Connect sensor pin addr to ground
+   1. Connect the sensor pin addr to ground
-   2. Use parameter TSL2561.I2C_ADDR_0_0x29 when creating new sensor object
+   2. Use parameter TSL2561.I2C_ADDR_0_0x29 when creating a new sensor object
 ````C#
         private TSL2561 TSL2561Sensor = new TSL2561(TSL2561.I2C_ADDR_0_0x29);
 ````
 3. How to set I2C address to 0x49
-   1. Connect sensor pin addr to voltage +3V
+   1. Connect the sensor pin addr to voltage +3V
-   2. Use parameter TSL2561.I2C_ADDR_0_0x49 when creating new sensor object
+   2. Use parameter TSL2561.I2C_ADDR_0_0x49 when creating a new sensor object
 ````C#
         private TSL2561 TSL2561Sensor = new TSL2561(TSL2561.I2C_ADDR_1_0x49);
 ````